Education in South Korea: University

 University is the traditional route pursued by young South Koreans after graduating from high school as it is by far the most prestigious form of higher education in the country.
 In 2004, nearly 90 percent of general high school graduates achieved university entrance.
 In 2017, over 68.9% of South Korean high school graduates advanced to a university.

-Competition for university spots is fierce as many students vie for the most coveted spots at the country's most prestigious universities, many of which are key national research universities offering bachelor's, master's, professional and doctoral degrees.
+Competition for university spots is fierce as many students vie for spots at the country's universities, many of which are key national research universities offering bachelor's, master's, professional and doctoral degrees.
 The three most prestigious universities in South Korea, collectively referred to as "SKY," are Seoul National University, Korea University, and Yonsei University.

 There are also renowned research-intensive universities such as Korea Advanced Institute of Science and Technology and Pohang University of Science and Technology.

 In contrast to Canada and the United States, where grade point averages and percentages serve as primary indicators of eligibility, university admission in South Korea heavily relies on the results of the College Scholastic Ability Test (CSAT), which accounts for 60 percent of the evaluation criteria.
 The remaining 40 percent is determined by the academic performance reflected in high school transcripts.
 In addition to the CSAT scores, universities also take volunteer experience, extra-curricular activities, letters of recommendation, school awards, portfolios into consideration when assessing a prospective applicant.